The Five Thomas-Kilmann Conflict Styles Explained

 Agreeableness (Bond) → accommodating and avoiding

 This is the most robust finding in the literature.
-Individuals high in Agreeableness — high Bond in Cèrcol's framework — show a strong preference for accommodating and, to a lesser extent, avoiding.
+Antonioni (1998) found Agreeableness positively related to both the obliging and the avoiding styles, and Tehrani and Yamini (2020) report the same two associations across their pooled samples.
+Individuals high in Agreeableness, high Bond in Cèrcol's framework, show a strong preference for accommodating and, to a lesser extent, avoiding.
 The underlying mechanism is clear: high-Bond individuals place high value on interpersonal harmony and experience conflict as genuinely aversive, not merely inconvenient.
 They are motivated to resolve the discomfort of conflict quickly, and the fastest route to resolution is to give the other party what they want.

 Openness to Experience (Vision) → collaborating

-High-Vision individuals are the most consistent adopters of the collaborating style.
+High-Vision individuals are consistent adopters of the collaborating style.
+Antonioni (1998) found Openness positively related to integrating and negatively related to avoiding, and Tehrani and Yamini (2020) report the same directions in their pooled data.
 Collaborating requires intellectual flexibility, genuine curiosity about the other party's perspective, and comfort with the ambiguity that arises when two people's interests do not obviously align.
 These are precisely the cognitive and motivational qualities associated with high Openness.
-Research by Graziano et al. (1996) found that individuals high in Openness showed greater integrative orientation in conflict — more interest in expanding the solution space rather than dividing a fixed pie.

 Neuroticism (Depth) → avoiding

-High Depth — high Neuroticism — is the strongest predictor of conflict avoidance.
+High Depth, high Neuroticism, is a reliable predictor of conflict avoidance.
+Antonioni (1998) found Neuroticism positively related to avoiding and negatively related to dominating, and the meta-analytic pooling in Tehrani and Yamini (2020) confirms the positive Neuroticism-avoiding association.
 The threat sensitivity associated with high Neuroticism makes conflict feel particularly dangerous, not just uncomfortable.
 For individuals high in Depth, direct confrontation activates anxiety responses that make avoidance feel genuinely protective rather than merely expedient.
 Avoiding removes the threat stimulus.

 Extraversion (Presence) → competing

-High Presence individuals are more likely to use the competing style, particularly in verbal, real-time conflict settings.
+High Presence individuals are more likely to use the competing style.
+Antonioni (1998) found Extraversion positively related to the dominating style, and negatively related to avoiding.
 Their comfort with social assertiveness, preference for direct communication, and higher tolerance for interpersonal friction reduce the inhibition cost of taking a strong position publicly.

 Which Conflict Resolution Style Produces the Best Team Outcomes?